 2015 Scholarship Award: One week of training at the facilities of an upper level rider.
 The award includes the boarding of both horse and rider at no cost to the scholarship awardees.
 Riders are responsible for their own transportation to and from each location including horse transportation.
 The scholarship week must be arranged well in advance with each PRO professional at a mutually agreed upon time.

 The top two point earning riders from the eastern half of the country and the western half of the country will each earn a one week scholarship award with an upper level rider.
+Any ties on the Triple Crown JYR Leaderboard will be broken following FEI rules.

 In addition Prize Sponsor, World Equestrian Brands, LLC, will award a full kit of tack to the overall year-end Triple Crown JYR Leaderboard Champion.
 This includes an Ameigo saddle, girth, leathers and irons, a Vespucci bridle with reins and breastplate, an E.A.
 Mattes Sheepskin half pad, Equilibrium Products Airlite cross-country boots and Stretch & Flex wraps.
 The World Equestrian Brands Award is valued at $7,500.